 Representation of international wood products coating manufacturer in defense of South Coast Air Quality Management District claims for $90 million in penalties for Rule 1113 sale of noncompliant product violations resulting in alleged significant VOC emissions.
 Case involved complex and unique legal issues of first impression as to liability of manufacturer for its distributors' mis-sale of products and end-user mis-use of products for noncompliant purposes under complex SCAQMD air quality architectural coating Rule 1113 and wood products coating Rule 1136.Case successfully resolved for low six figures.

-Representation of major container glass manufacturer and recycler in SCAQMD Reclaim Regulation XX ( "SOx shave") rulemaking with related ongoing regulatory compliance assistance.
+Representation of major container glass manufacturer and recycler in SCAQMD Reclaim Regulation XX ( "SOx and NOx shave") rulemaking and in defense of Regional Water Quality Control Board alleged NPDES permit effluent limit violations enforcement proceeding with related ongoing regulatory compliance assistance.

 Provide ongoing advise and assistance to major SoCal gas and electric utility in Proposition 65 and air quality regulatory matters.